hyperledger/iroha-2-docs/src/guide/objects/assets.md

 Assets can be [registered](../advanced/isi.md#un-register) and [minted/burned](../advanced/isi.md#mint-burn).

-Refer to one of the language-specific guide to walk you through the process of registering and minting assets in a blockchain:
+Refer to one of the language-specific guides to walk you through the process of registering and minting assets in a blockchain:

 - [Bash](../bash.md#_5-registering-and-minting-assets)